Genesis 3:15 Meaning and Commentary

 “And I will cause hostility between you and the woman, and between your offspring and her offspring.
 He will strike your head, and you will strike his heel.”– Genesis 3:15 (NLT)

-“I’m declaring war between you and the woman, between your offspring and hers.
+“I’m declaring war between you and the Woman, between your seed and her seed.
 He’ll wound your head, you’ll wound his heel.”– Genesis 3:15 (MSG)

 What Does Genesis 3:15 Mean?